Mailman (City Letter Carrier)

 Mailman, My son mailed a letter to a bank and forgot to put a stamp and sender's address.
 Please, how do I get back the letter so I can mail it properly.

-Asked by Emem almost 11 years ago
+Asked by Emem about 11 years ago

 The letter will not get to the bank because there is no way for the USPS to know where the intended address is.
 The fact that there was no postage on it also doesn't help matters.
 I don't know how you will get the letter back unless you put your return address on the envelope.
 If that is the case the letter should eventually be retuned to you for an address and proper postage.
 I can't guarantee how long it will take to get the letter back, but you should get it returned eventually.
 There is no way to track where that letter is.
 Thanks for writing.

-Asked by Cj about 11 years ago
+Asked by green pee about 11 years ago

 I have read a lot of comments over mail men not delivering if there is obstruction impeding safe delivery without getting off the truck.
 But can the mailman leave my mail on the windshield of the car impeding access to my mailbox?